Marija258/Banking_Project_Deposits/README.md

 # Banking - Project - Deposits
 ---
 ## Project Description
 Analyzing the data related to direct marketing campaigns (phone calls) of a Portuguese bank using various ML techniques.
-The classification goal is to predict if the client will subscribe a long-term deposit.
+The classification goal is to predict if the client will subscribe a Term deposit.
 ## Data
 The data includes personal information about each customer as well as information about the bank’s previous efforts in marketing to that client and social and economic context attributes.